Singa Barong, polychrome wood, Indonesia, 19th century.

 Application

 Order a unique sculpture of Singa Barong - a mystical guardian from 19th century Indonesia.
-This unique example of oriental ritual art will enrich your collection, bring spiritual energy to your interior and become the focal point of any space.
+This unique example of Oriental ritual art will enrich your collection and become the centerpiece of any space.
 Discover more original sculptures and artifacts from Asia at SYBARIS Early Art Gallery - where every item has a soul and a story.

 | Weight | 3,8 kg |